lorenzo85/scenarios-ica/egress-gateways/step1/text.md

 the Istio [Egress gateway](https://istio.io/latest/docs/tasks/traffic-management/egress/egress-gateway/).

-Moreover, the Istio's mesh configuration has the outbound traffic policy set to `REGISTRY_ONLY`, meaning that Istio proxy blocks any host without an HTTP service or service entry defined within the mesh.
+Moreover, the Isto's mesh configuration has the outbound traffic policy set to `REGISTRY_ONLY`, meaning that Istio proxy blocks any request to a host without a service entry defined in the Istio service registry.

 You can check the configured traffic policy mode with the following command: